Football’s World Cup – the Jules Rimet Trophy – was stolen from an exhibition in London on Sunday March 20th, 1966.

-The 14-inch tall golden trophy had been on exhibition at Methodist Central Hall in London in the run-up to the World Cup finals, to be hosted by the UK later that year.
-Valued at £30,000, the trophy was snatched while a church service was being held in another part of the building.
+The 14-inch tall golden trophy was on display at Methodist Central Hall in London in the run-up to the World Cup finals, to be hosted by the UK later that year.
+Valued at £30,000, it was snatched while a church service was being held in another part of the building.

-At least two guards had been on duty in the hall at the time, but nobody saw anything until someone noticed the iconic trophy was missing.
-Later questioning produced a description of a “suspicious-looking man” who had been seen in the building at the time of the theft.
+At least two guards were on duty in the hall at the time, but nobody saw anything until someone noticed the iconic trophy was missing.
+Later questioning produced a description of a “suspicious-looking man” who was seen in the building at the time of the theft.
 He was described as in his early 30s, of average height, with thin lips, greased black hair and a possible scar on his face.

 A public appeal was made for anyone with information about the suspect or the whereabouts of the trophy to come forward.
-It was set to be the centrepiece of the World Cup contest later that year and its disappearance had thrown tournament organisers FIFA into disarray.
-The cup’s then holders, Brazil, were also angry at the theft, claiming such a sacrilege would never have been committed in Brazil because even its thieves loved football too much!
+It was set to be the centrepiece of the World Cup contest later that year and its disappearance threw tournament organisers FIFA into disarray.
+The cup’s then holders, Brazil, were also angry at the theft, claiming such a sacrilege would never be committed in Brazil because even its thieves loved football too much!

-Curious at what Pickles had been sniffing out, his owner, David Corbett, was astonished to uncover the gleaming Jules Rimet Trophy, which he duly handed in at the local police station.
-He later received a £5,000 reward – enough to buy a new house in 1966 – while Pickles got a silver medal by the National Canine Defence League and basked in the glow of international publicity.
+Curious at what Pickles was sniffing out, his owner David Corbett was astonished to uncover the gleaming Jules Rimet Trophy, which he duly handed in at the local police station.
+He later received a £5,000 reward – enough to buy a new house in 1966 – while Pickles got a silver medal from the National Canine Defence League and basked in the glow of international publicity.

-Later that year the victorious England side would lift the Jules Rimet Trophy after beating Germany in the World Cup Final.
+Later that year the victorious England side won the Jules Rimet Trophy after beating Germany in the World Cup Final.
 It had been football’s ultimate prize since the advent of the World Cup in 1930 and named in honour of FIFA President Jules Rimet, who instigated the competition.

 After winning the World Cup, the English FA secretly had a replica of the trophy made, without FIFA’s permission, so it could be used in any future exhibitions and public appearances without the risk of the original being stolen again.
 At the next World Cup, in 1970, Brazil won the trophy for a third time which, according to Jules Rimet’s original stipulations for the competition, allowed them to keep it forever.